Loveland Block and Coors Building: Capital Removal Controversy

 Ever since the Territorial Capital was moved from Colorado City to Golden in 1862, the rival city of Denver made attempts to secure the capital for itself.
 Indeed, several legislative sessions that opened in Golden adjourned to Denver.
 In December 1867 the issue came to a head when the legislature hotly debated the issue.
 According to the Colorado Transcript newspaper, about $5,000 in case plus town lots were pledged "to influence the removal of the Capital to Denver."
 After the Council voted by a 1-vote margin to move the capital to Denver, it has been alleged even to the present time that the vote was secured by a bribe.
 The only known clue offering insight into this claim was published by George West, editor of the Transcript, on February 4, 1874:

 "Now that the question of removing the capital has again come up - having passed the lower house by a vote of sixteen for to seven against - Mr. Lawrence, the interpreter of the Council, will have another show for his influence.
 In 1866, when the capital was removed from Golden, this same Lawrence was a member of the Legislature, and, if report be true, was promised $800 for his vote and influence in favor of removal to Denver.
 Evans & Co. paid $200 of the money down, and the other $600 was to have been forthcoming when the removal was effected.
 But Evans & Co., true to their general record, went back on their promise, and our friend Lawrence sought revenge in an affidavit, which he threatened to publish unless Evans & Co. came down according to contract.
 After some parley a compromise was brought about, Lawrence agreeing to take $400 instead of $600.
 Should this enterprising linguist be called on in the present instance, he will probably ask for the whole amount in advance, as an affidavit in regard to such a case, following the Las Animas land grab, would not create a ripple of excitement, and even the Denver Tribune would hardly feel called upon to publish it."

 Today the Loveland Block is one of only two remaining buildings where the Colorado Territorial assembly is believed to have met, the other being as Colorado's first capital, Colorado City.
-It is possible, but not confirmed, that the Colorado Territorial Supreme Court met at the Loveland Block as well.